sassy-bulldog/.github/CONTRIBUTING.md

 ### Windows Subsystem for Linux (WSL)

-For a more consistent development environment, especially when working with Unix-based tools, consider installing WSL.
+For a more consistent development environment,especially when working with Unix-based tools, consider installing WSL.
 Follow the instructions [here](https://learn.microsoft.com/en-us/windows/wsl/install) to set it up.

 ### Pre-commit Hooks